kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/call.md

 description: CALL clause is a reading clause used for executing schema functions.
 ---

+`CALL` can be used both as a statement and a clause.

+The `CALL` statement is used to change connection or database configuration, and **cannot** be used with other query clauses.
+Please see [Configuration](/cypher/configuration) for more details.

-The `CALL` clause is used for executing schema functions.
+The `CALL` clause is used for executing schema functions and **can** be used with other query clauses.
 The following tables lists the built-in schema functions:

 | Function | Description |